jon-jacky/Piety/editors/edsel.md

 Use the *ed.py* *J* command in command mode to wrap text.
-The selected lines are wrapped so their length does not exceed *fill_column*, which defaults to 75 characters, but can be reassigned by including a parameter to the *J* command, which then remains in effect in that buffer only until it is reassigned again.
+The selected lines are wrapped so their length does not exceed *fill_column*, which defaults to 75 characters, but can be reassigned by including a parameter to the *J* command, which then remains in effect in that buffer until it is reassigned again.

 The left margin of all the wrapped lines is the made the same as the left margin of the first line in the selection.